Allium/WithoutHeadOrFoot/_posts/2017-01-06-Our-Selves-And-Other-Charlatans.md

 Yes, the analogy between viruses and ideas is a fruitful one; and now we glimpse its acme: for is it not true that some ideas become a contagion?
 That they envelop entire cultures?
 Christianity; property; language; supermarkets; popular ignorance.
 This sublime breed is unstoppable; and its members spread, and consume, and spread, leaving a confusion of uniformity in their wake.
 It is graven into their nature to be victorious, to vanquish those delicate brethren who, in luxuriant isolation, developed themselves into harmonious reciprocity, yet still lacked the ferocity, the simplicity, the virulence to conquer the human mind for more than an instant.

-The final question, then, is whether we should pity those that fall, whether we should shield the vulnerable from the voracious expansion of their neighbours.
+The final question, then, is whether we should pity those that fall, whether we should shield the vulnerable ideas from the voracious expansion of their neighbours.
 Here, ideas and viruses are seen finally to diverge: for who would not instantly choose to protect the former and condemn the latter?
 Fools!
 Benighted fools!
 You all suffer the collective delusion, perhaps the most powerful idea to ever have infected us: the fiction that we are the masters of our ideas, rather than their opportune hosts.

 ### Masters